-We now see that {\em 2} implies {\em 1}.
-Consider the sets $C_1$ and $C_2$ given in the statement.
+For {\em 2} implies {\em 1}, consider the sets $C_1$ and $C_2$ given in the statement.
 In this case, since the Markov bases of $I_S$ are calculated from the connected components of the complexes $\nabla_m$ and such complexes are contained in $\k[C_1]$ or $\k[C_2]$, these bases are formed exclusively by binomials in $\k [C_1]$ and $\k[C_2]$.
 By hypotheses, these bases have elements of both types.

 Clearly $I_S=I_{\langle C_1 \rangle} + I_{\langle C_2 \rangle}$ and a Gr\"{o}bner basis of $I_S$ is formed by the union of one Gr\"{o}bner basis of $I_{\langle C_1 \rangle}$ and another of $I_{\langle C_2 \rangle}.$